AndreiD/ethereum_tx_queue/README.md

 Raw txes are already signed by the private key so you shouldn't worry about them.
 You should secure this API by doing some allowlist

-eg: in nginx you could do something like this:
+:bulb: eg: in nginx you could do something like this:

 ~~~~
 location /my-endpoint {